Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/100-InputAndOutput.md

 ## Semantic types

-For input and output blocks that have a parameter that refers to a Cumulocity device or device group, a block can declare that the parameter is selecting a Cumulocity device identifier by adding an ApamaDoc `@$semantictype` tag.
+For input and output blocks that have a parameter that refers to a Cumulocity device or device group, a block must declare that the parameter is selecting a Cumulocity device identifier by adding an ApamaDoc `@$semantictype` tag.
 Values following the tag can be:

 * `c8y_deviceId` - to select a single device.
 * `c8y_deviceOrGroupId` - to select a device or a device group.